Mediterranean economies

 Target audience

-The report is proposed as a useful tool for experts of different disciplinary backgrounds, institutions, economic operators and also as an effective teaching tool for students of university courses and master's degrees that have the Mediterranean area as a case study.
-The report aims to expand its dissemination across the country through the involvement of Chambers of Commerce, banking foundations and associations representing companies producing goods and services.
-The fundamental role they play in the internationalisation processes of the national production system and in the promotion of Made in Italy on international markets makes these organisations and the dense network of bodies and associations that belong to them, stakeholders interested in the economic information provided by this publication.
+The Report also aims to broaden its dissemination across the national territory through the involvement of Chambers of Commerce, banking foundations and business associations representing producers of goods and services.
+The central role these organisations play in the internationalisation processes of the Italian production system and in promoting Made in Italy on international markets makes them — together with the network of institutions, bodies and associations connected to them — particularly interested stakeholders in the economic information and analyses provided in this publication.

 Statistical data